TrinitroCat/BUCToolkit/README.md

 Manuals would be completed soon.
 You can find the current manuals in [Manual](Manual/).

+The project is still in an early version and may change significantly in the future.

-This project uses the following third-party libraries:
+These following third-party libraries are used:
 - **PyTorch** (BSD-3-Clause License), Copyright © 2016-present Facebook Inc.
 - **NumPy** (BSD-3-Clause License), Copyright © 2005-2025 NumPy Developers.
 See [LICENSES/](LICENSES/) for full license texts.